kiquetal/fuzzy-notes-k8s/scenarios/kubernetes-skill-challenge.md

 Ensure the exposed Voting nodePort is 32000 which connects to port 80.
 Label the Service as app=voting.

+Port exposes the Kubernetes service on the specified port within the cluster.
+Other pods within the cluster can communicate with this server on the specified port.

+TargetPort is the port on which the service will send requests to, that your pod will be listening on.
+Your application in the container will need to be listening on this port also.

+NodePort exposes a service externally to the cluster by means of the target nodes IP address and the NodePort.
+NodePort is the default setting if the port field is not specified

 apiVersion: v1
 kind: Service
 metadata: